Tap To Call

 • Seeking medical care from an approved provider and following your doctor’s instructions will strengthen your case.

-• North Carolina workers’ compensation law has unique requirements, such as notifying your employer within 30 days.
+• North Carolina workers’ compensation law has unique requirements, such as notifying your employer of your injury within 30 days.

 • A workers’ compensation lawyer can protect your rights, address disputes, and help secure fair compensation if your claim is denied or undervalued.